Magnus Ramsfjell: Men's

 Later that month, Ramsfjell and his junior rink would compete at the 2019 World Men's Curling Championship, finishing 12th with a 2-10 record.
 They qualified by upsetting former World Champion Thomas Ulsrud in the Norwegian championship.
 Ramsfjell won his second Norwegian championship in 2020 with Torger Nergård, Sesaker, and Bendik Ramsfjell.

 The Ramsfjell Universiade championship rink re-united for the 2021–22 curling season, and won the 2022 Norwegian Men's Curling Championship.
 The team was chosen to represent Norway at the 2022 World Men's Curling Championship, where they finished in 10th with a 5–7 record.
 That season, the team also won the 2021 Prague Classic World Curling Tour event.

 During the 2022–23 curling season, the team won the Norwegian men's championship again and won the 2022 Curling Masters Champéry World Curling Tour event.
 They also played in the 2022 Masters and 2023 Canadian Open Grand Slam of Curling events.
 They made it to the semifinals of the Masters and failed to qualify for the playoffs in the Canadian Open.
 The team was chosen to represent Norway once again at the 2023 World Men's Curling Championship, where they went 10–2 in the round robin.
 This put the team in the playoffs, where they lost to Italy (skipped by Joël Retornaz) in the qualification game.
 The following week, the team played in the 2023 Players' Championship, where they went 2–3, missing the playoffs.
+Ramsfjell would win his first men's international medal at the 2024 European Curling Championships, where they would finish round-robin play with a 6–3 record and after losing in the semifinals, would beat Switzerland's Yannick Schwaller 7–4 to win the bronze medal.

+Team Ramsfjell would represent Norway at the 2026 Winter Olympics, where they would qualify for the playoffs after finishing round robin with a 5–4 record.
+However, they would lose to Canada's Brad Jacobs in the semifinals and Switzerland's Yannick Schwaller 9–1 in the bronze medal game to finish in 4th place.

 Mixed doubles

 Outside of men's curling, Ramsfjell and his sister Maia represented Norway at the 2018 World Mixed Doubles Curling Championship.
-After going undefeated (7-0) in group play, they lost their first playoff game to Russia, and were eliminated.
+After going 7-0 in group play, they lost their first playoff game to Russia, and were eliminated.
 The pair also represented Norway at the 2022 World Mixed Doubles Curling Championship.
 After going 7–2 in pool play, they then beat Canada in the qualification game, before losing to Switzerland in the semifinals.
-They then lost to Germany in the bronze medal game, settling four fourth place.
+They then lost to Germany in the bronze medal game, settling for fourth place.